individ52/startup-api-regulator-TEST/README.md

 # startup-api-regulator-TEST
 Project is made with using Vue.js.
-This version of regulator can support engine work more than 1 minute (Was made different runs and all of them were much more, than 2 minutes)
+This version of regulator can support engine work more than 1 minute (Was made different runs and all of them were much more, than 2 minutes).
+To control it, was made button "show show statistic".
+After several series of runnig code, click this button and there will be showed order of runs with time, what was engine work.
+To not wait a lot, when engine explose, was made button "finish", that stop working of engine. after click this button, you can start engine again or see statistic.

 At first, when I started compliting the task, I collapsed with problem, that I cannot connect to your API from my localhost.
 I find single solution - launch google with disabled web security.
 Problem description: